 You do not need to tell your employer that you have caring responsibilities outside of work.
 However, there are many benefits for you and the employer if you do.
-They can help to support you as they may already have a policy in place that you may want to read.
-You can do this by checking your contract, employee handbook or intranet if any of these are available.
-Speak to your manager or Human Resources (HR) department.
+They may already have a policy in place that you may want to read.
+You can find out by checking your contract, employee handbook, intranet or by speaking to your manager/Human Resources (HR) department if any of these are available.

 At first, try having a conversation with your manager about your situation.
 During this conversation, they will want to find out if your caring duties will impact on your work.
 This is an opportunity for you to think about possible work arrangements.

-Not all companies offer the same support, but they should signpost you to other sources of information, also take a look at the events calendar to find activities and support groups in your area.
+Not all companies offer the same support, but they should signpost you to other sources of information.
+You can take a look at the Forward Carers events calendar to find activities and support groups in your local area.

 Having a conversation with your manager about your situation may sound daunting, and you could feel nervous about this meeting.
 You can ask someone you trust to be there, this could be a work colleague, a friend or a trade union representative.